lifemapper/lifemapper.github.io/terms.md

   computations.
 API documentation is at [BioGeo](/api.html#/BioGeo).

 Ultrametric Tree
-: A tree that has branch lengths and the distance from the root of the tree to each tip is the same.
+: A tree whose total branch length from the root to each tip in the tree is the same.